chvandorp/flu-sampler/README.md

 # flu-sampler project

-The program consists of two parts that will be merged in the future.
-The first part is used for estimating epidemiological parameters.
+This program can be used for estimating epidemiological parameters.
 This is achieved with Gibbs sampling.

 ## compiling the code